 16.9 BUYER warrants that it is a member of the New England Power Pool

-16.10 SELLER or its Guarantor at the time of executing this Agreement has a credit rating of ___ from the __________ credit agency and that throughout the term of this Agreement SELLER or its Guarantor shall maintain an investment grade credit rating from at least two of the following credit agencies: Standard & Poor’s, Moody’s, Duff & Phelps, or Fitch.
+16.10 SELLER's Guarantor at the time of executing this Agreement has a credit rating of "BBB+" from the Standard & Poor's ("S&P") credit agency.

 ARTICLE 17 CREDIT GUARANTY

-SELLER's Creditworthiness.
-The ________ shall provide a guaranty (in the form of Exhibit C) to BUYER on behalf of SELLER in the amount of $XXXXXXXX.
-If _________ is able to maintain an investment grade credit rating (unsupported by credit enhancement), additional security will not be necessary.
-If ___________ loses its investment grade rating as determined by a nationally recognized rating agency, BUYER has the right to request additional credit support in a reasonable amount which shall take the form of a (i) letter of credit, satisfactory in form to BUYER, from an issuer that BUYER deems to be of sufficient financial strength, (ii) cash, or (iii) such other form of security as may be acceptable by BUYER, including appropriate negotiable debt obligations of the U.S. Treasury Department.
+17.1 SELLER's Creditworthiness.
+SELLER shall cause Enron Corp. to provide a guaranty, substantially in the form attached, to BUYER on behalf of SELLER in the amount of $XXXXXXXX.
+If Enron Corp. israted "BBB-" or above by S&P, then additional security will not be necessary.
+If Enron Corp.'s credit rating from S&P falls below "BBB-", then BUYER has the right to request additional credit support in a reasonable amount which shall take the form of a (i) letter of credit from an issuer whose credit rating is A- or higher by S&P or A3 or higher by Moody's, which issuer may be selected by SELLER, and which letter of credit is satisfactory in form to BUYER, or (ii) cash, SELLER shall have the right to select the form of Credit Support.

+17.2 BUYER's Creditworthiness.
+BUYER shall be required to provide SELLER a Letter of Credit in the amount of [$______________].

 ARTICLE 18 GENERAL PROVISIONS